prakharmrsl/easypcceo.github.io/pages/how-much-should-you-spend-gaming-pc.md

 ## How Much Should You Spend to Game in 720p?
 ![720p vs 1080p gaming comparison chart](/img/how-much-should-you-spend-gaming-pc/720p-vs-1080p.jpg){: .img-right .img-small}

-Starting down here on the low end, building a PC that will run the most popular games at 720p is a piece of cake.
+Starting down here on the low end, building a PC that will run the most popular games at [720p](https://en.wikipedia.org/wiki/720p){: target="_blank"} is a piece of cake.

 Given a budget of anywhere as low as $300USD can get you a fully functioning gaming PC ready to run your favorite games as anywhere from 30fps to 60fps in some cases, all thanks to AMD’s Vega integrated graphics chips.

 Using AMD’s 2018 Athlon GE chips (200GE, 220GE, or 240GE) you can get easy 720p performance and a hyperthreaded CPU all in one $60 package.

-Pairing this with relatively cheap memory, storage, a power supply, and a case will yield prime 720 gaming performance.
+Pairing this with relatively cheap memory, storage, a power supply, and a case will yield prime 720p gaming performance.

 ![how much should you spend to game in 720p](/img/how-much-should-you-spend-gaming-pc/720p.jpg){: .img-middle}

-You can even grab a small SSD while staying in budget and overclock the CPU with a cheap B450 motherboard, though you may want to opt for an aftermarket cooler instead of the provided stock cooler.
+You can even grab a small [SSD](/will-ssd-improve-fps/) while staying in budget and overclock the CPU with a cheap B450 motherboard, though you may want to opt for an aftermarket cooler instead of the provided stock cooler.

 If you want to up that budget just a tad, you can even throw in some cheap peripherals.